About Woodchester Endowed

 Our school is in the heart of Woodchester village, beautifully set in the Nailsworth Valley.
 Currently we have 144 children in school.
 The clear vision and values we hold enable our talented staff to do their best for the individual child through an imaginative, creative, varied and stimulating education.
 We are a closely knit community with St. Mary's our parish church, and its members, who visit our school every week for 'Open the Book' and let us make the most of the church for regular celebrations.

 Our Victorian building was built in 1889 and in recent years a spacious and airy wing to the school has been added, still leaving our sports field and extensive play areas intact.
 An inspection as far back as 1890 merited the school as having the 'highest grades possible' and it has consistently remained a good school.
 Our Ofsted and S.I.A.S.
-(Statutory Inspection of Anglican Schools) are glowing reports which praise the school as 'good' and 'outstanding' respectively in all areas; we are a school that is doing its absolute best for every child.
+(Statutory Inspection of Anglican Schools) are glowing reports which praise the school as 'outstanding' in all areas; we are a school that is doing its absolute best for every child.